Information for Parents

 The Path to Promise is the second step of the Hancock Promise.
 The path focuses on ensuring high school students feel prepared and ready to succeed in college.
 Students will become more familiar with Hancock programs and services with a variety of workshops and outreach events.
 The path leads to the Hancock Promise and one year of free tuition and fees at Hancock.
-The college’s commitment continues into a student’s second year at Hancock with the Extended Promise to ensure a student completes a degree, certificate or transfers to a four-year university.
 Students will receive assistance with financial aid, scholarship applications, job interviews and transfer applications.

 Students, who graduate from a northern Santa Barbara County high school and immediately enroll in the fall semester at Allan Hancock College, are eligible to receive their first year free of tuition and fees.